takayuki-serato/git-workshop/README.md

 The quick brown fox and cat
 jumped over the
 lazy frog
+frog frog frog frog
+frog frog frog
+frog frog
+frog

 Then the lazy dog
+ate my homework homework
+ate my homework home
-ate my homework
+ate my homework ho
+at my homewo ho
+a my ho

-Then my teacher ate the dog.
+Then my teacher ate the frog.
+Then my teach ate the dogs.

 The end
+ending
+ended
+endeeeeeed
+endeeeeeeeeed

 Or is it???